-A. If you return a signed and dated proxy card or otherwise vote without marking voting selections, your shares will be voted, as applicable, For" the election of the nominees for director named in this Proxy Statement, "For" the approval of a reverse stock split, "For" the approval of an amendment to the Company's 2018 Equity Incentive Plan to allow for additional shares available for awards, "For" the approval of the issuance of up to 15,000,000 shares of the Company's common stock pursuant to the PP Notes, "For" the approval of the additional issuance of up to 10,000,000 shares of the Company's common stock pursuant to the Purchase Agreement, and "For" the ratification and approval of the appointment of Marcum LLP as the Company's independent registered accounting firm.
-If any other matter is properly presented at the Annual Meeting, your proxyholder (one of the individuals named on your proxy card) will vote your shares using his or her best judgment.
+A. If you return a signed and dated proxy card or otherwise vote without marking voting selections, your shares will be voted, as applicable, 'For'' the election of the nominees for director named in this Proxy Statement, 'For'' the reverse stock split to be implemented in the discretion of the Board of Directors subject to the terms of the resolution, 'For'' the advisory vote on executive compensation, to conduct an advisory vote on the executive compensation every 'Three Years,'' and 'For'' the approval of the appointment of Marcum LLP as our independent registered public accounting firm for our fiscal year ending December 31, 2023.
+If any other matter is properly presented at the virtual Annual Meeting, your proxyholder (one of the individuals named on your proxy card) will vote your shares using his or her best judgment.

-O. Who is paying for this proxy solicitation?
+Q. Who is paying for this proxy solicitation?